S-Spence/S-Spence.github.io/README.md

 The graph challenges gave me a deeper understanding of how these data structures work and made me more confident for interviews.
 My favorite challenge added to this section was the “network time delay” script.
 This challenge used Dijkstra’s algorithm and the Bellman-Ford algorithm.
 These algorithms both find the shortest path through a directed, weighted graph.
 The Bellman-Ford algorithm differs because it can handle edges with negative weights, and Dijkstra’s algorithm cannot (Neagoie, 2022).
 I included more detailed notes about both algorithms in the script’s comments.
 I also found it extremely beneficial to practice more with tries since this question has stumped me in interviews in the past.
 After my enhancements to this repository, I am more confident implementing tries in coding interviews.

 Working on the dynamic programming challenges was also a valuable learning experience because I had not practiced much with dynamic programming.
 The scripts included in this folder evaluated both top-down and bottom-up dynamic programming.
 For example, in the “minimum cost of climbing stairs” challenge, the top-down approach started at the top stair and worked backward, and the bottom-up approach built the solution starting from the base case.
 The bottom-up approach optimized the algorithm’s space complexity to O(1).
 However, the bottom-up approach is not always as intuitive as the top-down method, and it may require trying both to get to the final solution (Neagoie, 2022).
-I found it difficult to understand these techniques, and I had to rewatch tutorials multiple times to comprehend dynamic programming.
+I found it difficult to understand these techniques, and I had to re-watch tutorials multiple times to comprehend dynamic programming.
 Including three new dynamic programming scripts gave me a better understanding of this coding paradigm.

 <h3 align="center">References</h3>